 Growing your business takes talent, and when you want to hire the best people there are a number of seen and unseen costs.
 In a recent study from SHRM, the average cost-per-hire in Australia was found to be around $5500.
-From paying the wages of HR professionals, to operational expenses, administration and job advertising, many organisations are looking to reduce the number of times they have to hire per year.
+From paying the wages of HR professionals, to operational expenses, employee onboarding administration and job advertising, many organisations are looking to reduce the number of times they have to hire per year.
 How can your organisation take advantage of what has typically been a costly task and leverage it into one of your most valuable opportunities for 2021?

 In short, attracting the right talent is essential, but what’s equally important is making sure they stay.